jharwell/sierra/docs/src/glossary.rst

       - Taking one column per :term:`Experimental Run` in an :term:`Experiment`.

-      For use in product generation.
-See
-      :ref:`plugins/proc/collate` for more information.
+      For use in product generation and running models.
+See :ref:`plugins/proc/collate` for more information.

    Collated Output Data